 For Source Category, enter any string to tag the output collected from this Source.
-(Category metadata is stored in a searchable field called _sourceCategory.)
+Category metadata is stored in a searchable field called

 Fields.
 Click the +Add Field link to add custom log metadata Fields.
 Define the fields you want to associate, each field needs a name (key) and value.
 The following Fields are to be added in the source:

 Log File Discovery.
 You have the option to set up Amazon Simple Notification Service (SNS) to notify Sumo Logic of new items in your S3 bucket.
 A scan interval is required and automatically applied to detect log files.

-SNS Subscription Endpoint (Highly Recommended).
+- SNS Subscription Endpoint (recommended option).
 New files will be collected by Sumo Logic as soon as the notification is received.
 This will provide faster collection versus having to wait for the next scan to detect the new file.
 We highly recommend using an SNS Subscription Endpoint for its ability to maintain low-latency collection.
 This is essential to support up-to-date Alerts.
 Click the box below to open instructions:

-The following steps use the AWS SNS Console.
-You may instead use AWS CloudFormation.
-Follow the instructions to use CloudFormation to set up an SNS Subscription Endpoint.
+The following steps use the Amazon SNS Console.
+Alternatively, you can instead use AWS CloudFormation (see Using CloudFormation to Set Up an SNS Subscription Endpoint).

-Select the Topic created in step B and navigate to Actions > Edit Topic Policy.
+- Select the Topic created in step 2 and navigate to Actions > Edit Topic Policy.
 Use the following policy template, replace the

 bucket-nameplaceholders in the